xiaomiyao/TCPChatApp/README.md

      - 📨 The decrypted text is deserialized into an `Envelope` object.
      - 📝 Depending on the envelope type:
        - If `"ChatMessage"`, the server logs the sender and content, then broadcasts the message.
-       - If `"Register"`, the server validates and registers a new user.
+       - If `"Register"`, the server validates and registers a new user using the SQL database (via `UserRepository`). ✅
-       - If `"Login"`, the server validates the user’s credentials and returns a login response.
+       - If `"Login"`, the server validates the user’s credentials against the database and returns a login response. 🔑
-       - For unknown types, a warning is logged.
+       - For unknown types, a warning is logged. ⚠️

 ### 💻 Client Flow